Encomiendas in Peru: Women (encomenderas)

 Spanish men far outnumbered Spanish women in 16th century Peru.
 If an encomendero wished to pass on his encomienda to his heir, he must have a legal wife and an heir born in wedlock, so almost all encomenderos married Spanish women—or at least women with a claim to be Spanish.
 The wives of encomenderos in the 16th century occupied the highest rung of female society in Peru and between 1534 and 1620 at least 102 widows and daughters of encomenderos became encomenderas, the possessor, usually temporary pending marriage or re-marriage, of an encomienda.
 By custom, widows were required to marry soon after the death of a husband and, given the high mortality of men in the turbulent Peru in the early decades of its colonial existence, many women were married three or four times and effectively managed the encomiendas of their dead husbands.
 The encomenderas of those days have been described as mostly of plebeian birth with only a few aristocrats among them, but even encomenderas of modest heritage possessed far greater luxuries than women of similar heritage had in Spain.
 In exceptional circumstances, a woman might be granted an encomienda on her own merit.
-In the 1540s, Maria Escobar, twice-widowed and heir to two encomiendas, was awarded one of her own when she grew wheat and introduced wheaten bread to Lima which until then had depended upon maize for bread.
+In the 1540s, Maria Escobar, twice-widowed and heir to two encomiendas, was awarded one of her own when she grew wheat and introduced wheaten bread to Lima, which until then had depended upon maize for bread.
 Another twice-widowed encomendera, Jordana Mejía, who died in 1624, acquired so much wealth that the will allocating her assets ran to more than 250 pages.

 Andeans ("Indios")

-The encomendero had little contact with the Andean people whose labor he controlled other than his house servants.
+Encomenderos had little contact with the Andean people whose labor they controlled other than their house servants.
 Instead, indigenous leaders, called caciques (kurakas in Quechua) by the Spanish, were the intermediaries between the encomendero and his subjects.
 Lineages of the caciques often predated the Spanish, and even the Incas.
 They were the "preexisting, functioning machinery of local government."
 The encomendero might attempt to extract more income from his encomienda "but he had no interest in dismantling" the system he inherited from the Incas.
 It was the caciques who controlled the Andean people of the encomienda and delivered tribute and labor to the encomendero.
 The caciques were widely accused of being corrupt and cruel to the people under their control, but they were essential to the encomenderos.
 Caciques even occupied a high position in the complicated status pyramid of the Spaniards, entitled to be called "don" as some encomenderos, and many of their wives, were not dons or doñas.
 Caciques had a very substantial income.